 - 1) Board: The Authority is governed by an appointed board of nine members who represent all areas of San Diego County and three ex-officio members.
-The Board approves all bond issuances as well as the policies and guidelines pursuant to which debt is incurred and issued. - 2) President/CEO and Vice President, Finance/Treasurer: The Vice President, Finance/Treasurer, under the direction of the President/CEO, is responsible for developing, evaluating, implementing and monitoring the financing plan and debt strategies for the Authority in compliance with this policy, subject to Board approvals. - 3) Financial Professionals: All financial professionals performing services for the Authority's debt programs, such as its financial advisor, bond counsel, disclosure counsel, investment advisor and underwriters, must comply with the policies and procedures set forth herein.
+The Board approves all bond issuances as well as the policies and guidelines pursuant to which debt is incurred and issued. - 2) President/CEO and Vice President, Finance/Treasurer: The Vice President, Finance/Treasurer, under the direction of the President/CEO, is (i) responsible for developing, evaluating, implementing and monitoring the financing plan and debt strategies for the Authority in compliance with this policy, subject to Board approvals; and (ii) is in charge of federal tax law post-issuance compliance with respect to all tax-exempt debt obligations. - 3) Financial Professionals: All financial professionals performing services for the Authority's debt programs, such as its financial advisor, bond counsel, disclosure counsel, investment advisor and underwriters, must comply with the policies and procedures set forth herein.